What is fetal growth restriction (FGR)?

 Before birth

 If the baby is at an acceptable gestational age and estimated weight, doctors will carefully check its condition frequently.
 One of the risks of FGR is stillbirth, which can occur if the oxygen problem gets worse.
 That is why it is important to monitor the baby.
-If there are signs of low oxygen levels or that the baby is not doing well, the doctors will deliver the baby early to prevent stillibrth.
+If there are signs of low oxygen levels or that the baby is not doing well, the doctors will need to have the baby born in time to prevent stillbirth.
 This is usually done through a caesarean section (c-section).

 Read more